sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy_executors.md

 ## Configuring executors and instance communication

 In order for the executors to dequeue and perform work, they must be able to reach the target Sourcegraph instance.
-Set the following variables with a unique username and password value.

-The `frontend` service must define the following environment variables:

-- `EXECUTOR_FRONTEND_PASSWORD`

-The `executor` service must define the following environment variables:

-- `EXECUTOR_FRONTEND_URL`
+Therefor, a shared secret value is used.
+Generate any arbitrary secret string with at least 20 characters.

+- In Sourcegraph, set `executors.accessToken` in your site-config.
-- `EXECUTOR_FRONTEND_PASSWORD`
+- For the `executor`,
+  - define the environment variable `EXECUTOR_FRONTEND_PASSWORD` with the secret value configured in Sourcegraph,
+  - and the environment variable `EXECUTOR_FRONTEND_URL` set to the external URL of your Sourcegraph instance.

 When using a Sourcegraph Terraform module to provision executors, the required executor environment variables can be set via:

 - `sourcegraph_external_url`: [Google](https://sourcegraph.com/search?q=context:global+repo:%5Egithub.com/sourcegraph/terraform-google-executors%24+variable+%22sourcegraph_external_url%22&patternType=literal); [AWS](https://sourcegraph.com/search?q=context:global+repo:%5Egithub.com/sourcegraph/terraform-aws-executors%24+variable+%22sourcegraph_external_url%22&patternType=literal)
-- `sourcegraph_executor_proxy_username`: [Google](https://sourcegraph.com/search?q=context:global+repo:%5Egithub.com/sourcegraph/terraform-google-executors%24+variable+%22sourcegraph_executor_proxy_username%22&patternType=literal); [AWS](https://sourcegraph.com/search?q=context:global+repo:%5Egithub.com/sourcegraph/terraform-aws-executors%24+variable+%22sourcegraph_executor_proxy_username%22&patternType=literal)
 - `sourcegraph_executor_proxy_password`: [Google](https://sourcegraph.com/search?q=context:global+repo:%5Egithub.com/sourcegraph/terraform-google-executors%24+variable+%22sourcegraph_executor_proxy_password%22&patternType=literal); [AWS](https://sourcegraph.com/search?q=context:global+repo:%5Egithub.com/sourcegraph/terraform-aws-executors%24+variable+%22sourcegraph_executor_proxy_password%22&patternType=literal)

 ## Configuring auto scaling